Debitsuccess/debitsuccess-api/docs/Introduction/4-HTTP-Requests.md

 ### datefields
-Use theyyyy-MM-ddformats to specifydatefields in local timezone, not UTC.
+Use the yyyy-MM-dd formats to specify datefields in local timezone, not UTC.

 *****